Through a Glass Darkly Symposium

 The study of humankind's fascination with the apocalyptic worldview is a vast field which has increased in interest over the last three decades with the approach and passing of the start of a new millennium.
 It is a subject that spans cultures, religions, time, and space, and one that resists easy categorical definition.
 In Through a Glass Darkly, scholars and artists gather each year to deliver presentations and engage in dialogue.

 Through a Glass Darkly was founded in 2015 and is directed by UCCS Humanities Program Director Colin McAllister.
 In 2018, Lorenzo DiTommaso of Concordia University Montréal joined as Co-Director.
-Through a Glass Darkly is underwritten by the UCCS Humanities Program, the Heller Center for Arts & Humanities, the Department of Religions and Cultures at Concordia University Montréal, the School of Religious Studies at McGill University, and a grant from the Social Sciences and Humanities Research Council of Canada / Conseil de recherches en sciences humaines du Canada.
+Through a Glass Darkly is underwritten by the UCCS Humanities Program, the Heller Center for Arts & Humanities, the UCCS LAS Dean’s Office, the Department of Religions and Cultures at Concordia University Montréal, and the School of Religious Studies at McGill University.

 Schedule & Presenters